shiivangii/SpotFake/README.md

 # SpotFake
-This repository contains code and dataset for the paper titled: SpotFake: A multimodal framework for fake news detection published in BigMM 2019 (Best Poster Award).
+This repository contains the code for the paper titled: SpotFake: A multimodal framework for fake news detection published in IEEE BigMM 2019 (Best Poster Award).

 The propose architecture aims to detect whether a given news article is real or fake.
 It does not take into account any other sub-task in the detection process.